 - 13. It is recognised that across Hampshire there are local initiatives, support networks and services achieving positive outcomes for adults every day.
 A strength-based approach values these local provisions and seeks to enable them to further develop, be sustained and grow.
 This approach recognises that the County Council is often not the only, or the best, source of help for local people. - 14.
-Local Solutions Grants seek to fund projects, which over time will reduce the demand seen on Hampshire County Council statutory services and support participants to live healthy and independent lives for as long as possible.
+Local Solutions Grants fund projects, which over time are designed to reduce the demand seen on Hampshire County Council statutory services and support participants to live healthy and independent lives for as long as possible.
 Grants are awarded to projects operating in a specific location with one off funding given.
-All Local Solutions applicants are expected to demonstrate how the project will be sustained in the long term, beyond the life of the grant. - 15.
+All Local Solutions applicants demonstrate how the project will be sustained in the long term, beyond the life of the grant. - 15.
 Services developed though the Local Solutions locality focused approach, are likely to enable early prevention support, as well as shaping options which may be attractive alternatives to some traditional services currently available for individuals, carers and families.
-The prioritisation of localities to focus upon within this approach has been informed by data on demographics, existing and projected social care demand, and feedback from stakeholders.
-This will help to ensure that local people have effective support available now and into the future. - 16.
+The prioritisation of localities to focus upon within this approach is informed by data on demographics, existing and projected social care demand, and feedback from stakeholders.
+This helps to ensure that local people have effective support available now and into the future. - 16.
 The focus and criteria for each Local Solution Grant has been shaped by engagement with local stakeholders.
-This engagement has informed identification of the local priorities, the outcomes which are important to be achieved and the potential type of solution which could be developed.
+This engagement informs identification of the local priorities, the outcomes which are important to be achieved and the potential type of solution which could be developed.
 They are also aligned to the NHS programme to support self-management, which assists individuals to remain independent and minimising their need for social care.
 Some grants are more specific in what is being asked to be delivered and others outline more generally the focus of the change required.
 Across all, it will be looked for the successful bidder(s) to ensure local insight and expertise continue to shape the support and services as they further develop, in order to deliver positive outcomes.
 Local stakeholders and local Adult's Health and Care Community Teams were involved in the decision making to ensure that the grants recommended meet the community need. - 17.
 In this paper Local Solutions grants are being proposed supporting older adults and younger adults at risk of requiring social care intervention with a range of bespoke solutions and services across numerous localities in Hampshire.
-The grants within this paper reflect the innovation, flexibility and project sustainability which are characteristic of Local Solutions application.
+The grants within this report reflect the innovation, flexibility and project sustainability which are characteristic of Local Solutions application and full details of the grants being proposed are contained in Appendix A of this report.